UC Washington Center (UCDC)

 Guide to Letters of Recommendation (LOR)

 A letter(s) of recommendation (LOR) is no longer required with the UCDC program application for UCR students, but it is common when applying to internships, or any job prospects.
 Please begin to think of who can write you LORs early and not wait until the last moment.
 Best practice is giving your recommender(s) 1-2 weeks.
-Please ask your them to describe your abilities and qualities aimed at potential internship sites.
+Please ask them to describe your abilities and qualities aimed at potential internship sites.
 It is important your letters include as much detailed information about you as possible.

 Need help with your resume and cover letters?